simplicityitself/microservice-ux/demoApp/README.md

 You can also try going to localhost:3000/projection/UserInfo in a browser, you should see a JSON string with the users you have added but now sorted by ID rather than last name.

-For best results try using Postman to test the API.
+For best results try using Postman to test the API - https://www.getpostman.com/